-ANZ observed 13.88% uptick in online traffic and 26.42% surge in search sessions and 51.08% increase in the online transaction for the corresponding searches made.
+ANZ observed a 13.88% uptick in online traffic and 26.42% surge in search sessions and a 51.08% increase in the online transaction for the corresponding searches made.
 Similar trends imply that likelihood of a purchase per search session is extremely high during such times of pandemic and crisis.

-With 4.14% surge in search traffic and 38.66% spike in transactions, we observed similar trends in APAC as in ANZ.
+With a 4.14% surge in search traffic and a 38.66% spike in transactions, we observed similar trends in APAC as in ANZ.
 However, on the contrary, we saw a dip in the overall online traffic for APAC.

 eCommerce by Verticals

-Fashion and Apparel has taken a big hit with overall site traffic seeing a dip of 8.25%, search traffic being down by 7.7% and online transactions being down by 11.04%.
+Fashion and Apparel have taken a big hit with overall site traffic seeing a dip of 8.25%, search traffic being down by 7.7% and online transactions being down by 11.04%.
 However, this also might as well indicate that when things are back to normal, end-consumers are going to binge-shop on these sites as a part of Retail-therapy to overcome what the world has witnessed.